Termechanical/Termechanical/README.md

 Everyone say thank you to my bf for making me a Painkiller stamp (so fucking happy)

-Read the bottom linked Rentry
+Read the last linked Rentry